Indonesia: Bali booms, Jakarta stable

 Real estate has been boosted by a huge Tax Amnesty (Pengampunan Pajak) - Law No. 11 Year 2016 - ending in March 31, 2017, which covered:

 - Value added tax (Pajak Pertambahan Nilai), and;

 - Luxury Goods Sales Tax (Pajak Penjualan atas Barang Mewah).

 "The key issue in the Indonesian residential property market currently is that buyers of mid- to high-end residential properties have large amounts of undeclared income," said Bernard Kie and Hasira de Silva of Fitch Corporate Ratings Group in Jakarta and Singapore.

 "The imposition of the tax amnesty should help overcome this and encourage buyers to declare more of their income, thereby stoking fresh demand."

-It is hoped that the new regulations will boost investor confidence and expand the local real estate market to international homebuyers.
+The new regulations have bouyed investor confidence and expand the local real estate market to international homebuyers.